This post may contain affiliate links. Full disclosures here.

 So please, don’t hesitate to reach out for help if you are experiencing a more severe case.

-Here is a bonus infographic on how to have a letdown.
-Don’t forget to save this to your Pinterest board!
+Here is a bonus breastfeeding infographic on how to have a letdown that you can save to Pinterest for later.

 Here’s another weird breastfeeding phenomenon I hadn’t put my finger on until someone else mentioned it.